Two months ago, I had my first Brazilian Keratin hair straightening treatment. As promised, I want to keep you all

-I made the mistake of using an organic sulphate and sodium chloride-free shampoo that was good for my flaky scalp, but actually a little drying for my hair.
+I made the mistake of using an organic sulfate and sodium chloride-free shampoo that was good for my flaky scalp, but actually a little drying for my hair.
 I started using it prior to the Brazilian Keratin and was pleased to know that it was already free of the things I was supposed to be avoiding with my new hair.
 So, I kept using this shampoo.

 I’ve read complaints online about how people weren’t educated about Brazilian Keratin or Brazilian Blowout shampoo alternatives.
-They didn’t realize they’d have to stop using their expensive shampoos that have sodium chloride or sulphates in them.
+They didn’t realize they’d have to stop using their expensive shampoos that have sodium chloride or sulfates in them.
 After reading a little bit about these two ingredients in shampoos, you don’t want to be using anything with them anyway.
 The bottom line is that they are drying, harsh and will wreck your Brazilian Keratin treatment so you CAN’T use them.
 Be prepared to toss these shampoos or use them up beforehand.

 Anyway, I switched shampoos and now alternate between my old one for flaky scalp and a new one that’s more moisturizing.
-The moisturizing shampoo and conditioner that I bought was recommended to me by Nicole at Stacey’z Salon, where I had my Brazilian Keratin treatment done complimentary.
+The moisturizing shampoo and conditioner that I bought was recommended to me by Nicole at Stacey’z Salon (now closed), where I had my Brazilian Keratin treatment done complimentary.
 It’s the Kevin Murphy Luxury Wash And Rinse Duo.
 Kevin Murphy is a salon-only line that uses the highest quality natural ingredients.
 These two products are for thick, colored hair.
 My hair isn’t colored, but it was getting dry.

-All Kevin Murphy products are paraben and sulphate-free.
+All Kevin Murphy products are paraben and sulfate-free.
 After 2 washes, I noticed a huge difference.
 I paid about $25 for the shampoo and $25 for the conditioner.
 I wash my hair every other day and these will probably last almost 2 months.
 I use less shampoo and conditioner when my hair is straight and I’m very pleased with these products so far.

 A few months later I tried The Original Moroccanoil Hair Treatment in conjunction with these shampoos (I also tried the Moroccanoil Moisture Repair Shampoo and Conditioner) and experienced even better results.

 Brazilian Keratin Bottom Line